tim-hardcastle/Pipefish/docs/README.md

 ## Introduction

-The `docs` folder contains supplementary information about the Charm programming language besides the introduction contained in [the main README file](https://github.com/tim-hardcastle/Charm/blob/main/README.md).
+The `docs` folder contains supplementary information about the Charm programming language besides the introduction contained in [the main README file](https://github.com/tim-hardcastle/Charm/blob/main/README.md) and [the wiki/manual](https://github.com/tim-hardcastle/Charm/wiki).

 ## Contents of the `docs` folder